How does a Pintle Hook work?

 Recommended drop-forged Pintle Hooks

-We recommend the yellow and black powder coat, low wear Couplemate unit CM532 (ADR APPROVED).
+We recommend the yellow and black powder coat, low wear– ADR Approved.

-Your vehicle will tow better, save on fuel and tyre wear with ADR approved products.
+Your vehicle will tow better, and save on fuel and tyre wear with ADR-approved products.

-What are some of the problems with non-certified equipment?
+What are some of the problems with non-certified equipment installed on new trailers?

 - Non-certified equipment does not have a letter of approval with a CRN.
 Your protection against cheap, untested imports is the CRN.

-Product testing and CRN approved equipment dramatically reduces failures, accidents and reduces downtime.
+Product testing and CTA-approved equipment dramatically reduce failures, and accidents and reduce downtime.

-Talk to Bruce, Christopher or Mike on 0733483822, if you have trouble with your towing setup,
+Talk to Christopher or Mike on 0733483822, if you have trouble with your trailer drawbar calculations.